craciu25yt/XDDOS/README.md

   https://raw.githubusercontent.com/jetkai/proxy-list/main/online-proxies/txt/proxies-socks4.txt
   ```

- 5) now open ur terminal and move to that directory
+ 5) Now open your terminal and go to the directory (Trick, you can write in the folder patch `cmd` and the terminal will open in that folder)
- 6) now use the command to run jar commands can be found below
+ 6) Now use one of the commands below for starting

 ### Update Command:
 ```